open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 [built-in-metrics-system-net](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-system-net).
-If you choose to enable metrics via `AddMeter()`, then you do not need to call `AddHttpClientInstrumentation()`. `AddHttpClientInstrumentation()` internally also calls `AddMeter()` for the built-in meters from ASP.NET Core.
+If you choose to enable metrics via `AddMeter()`, then you do not need to call `AddHttpClientInstrumentation()`. `AddHttpClientInstrumentation()` internally also calls `AddMeter()` for the built-in meters from System.Net.
 There is no difference in the features or metrics that are emitted when enabling via `AddMeter()` versus via `AddHttpClientInstrumentation()`.